cBioPortal/session-service/README.md

 Creates a session.
 Returns status 200 and the session id in response body on success.
 The session is saved in a collection named {type}.
 Both source and type are saved in the session document.
 Valid types are: main_session and virtual_cohort.
-If a session with the same, source, type, and data already exist in the database returns the session id of that session instead of creating a duplicate.
+If a session with the same source, type, and data already exist in the database returns the session id of that session instead of creating a duplicate.